wp-plugins/slideshow-jquery-image-gallery/readme.txt

 *   Slides can now be randomized.
 *   Multiple slideshows can now be shown with each its separate styling.
 *   Users can now search insertable images by post id.

+= 2.1.16 =
+*   Security update enabling HTML in slides again, but only allowing it in a very strict format without any scripts.
+*   Added shortcode editor, which provides a more convenient way of inserting slideshows in your posts and pages.
+*   Updated the way slideshows are retrieved.
+A faulty ID will no longer cause the slideshow to not show at all.
+*   Slideshows can now also be fetched by their slugs.
+*   The example shortcode's ID on the slideshow settings page is now surrounded by quotes to prevent confusion.

 = 2.1.15 =
 *   Fixed: Security issues.